Educating Children on Personal Safety

 The Safe Environment Program for the Diocese of St. Augustine has been in place in one form or another since 1998.
 All elements of our diocesan program are required by the United States Conference of Catholic Bishops’ Charter for the Protection of Children and Young People, and the essential norms deriving from the Charter.

-Effective this 2022-2023 academic year, the Diocese of St Augustine has adopted the safe environment curriculum developed by the Archdiocese of Omaha Nebraska.
-This program is called Circle of Grace.
+Effective as of 2022, the Diocese of St Augustine has adopted the safe environment curriculum developed by the Archdiocese of Omaha, Circle of Grace.
 The goal of the Circle of Grace Program K-12 is to educate and empower children and young people to actively participate in a safe environment for themselves and others.

 Early in the first quarter of each year, all religion teachers will teach lessons from the Circle of Grace curriculum to educate and empower our students to: